jesperbjerke/wa-fronted/README.md

 Frontend editor for WordPress, an experiment with a goal to enhance usability and convenience of editing exisiting content.

-> This plugin is intended strictly for developers, it will **not** work "out of the box".
+> This plugin is intended strictly for plugin and theme developers, it will **not** work "out of the box".
+Are you an end-user?
+[Look here!](https://lasso.is/)

 ![](https://github.com/jesperbjerke/wa-fronted/blob/master/screenshots/screenshot-1.jpg)
 ![](https://github.com/jesperbjerke/wa-fronted/blob/master/screenshots/screenshot-2.jpg)